aschollwoeck/Asmerald/README.md

 | Provider specific | ✓       |        |         |        |    |      |

-SQL standard = Most common statements such as "SELECT", "WHERE", "JOIN"s, "HAVING", etc. (mostly SQL-92) Provider specific = Specific database statements (e.g. materialized views), stored procedures, etc.
+SQL standard = Most common statements such as "SELECT", "WHERE", "JOIN"s, "HAVING", etc. (mostly SQL-92) Provider specific = Specific database statements (e.g. materialized views), etc.

 ## Limitations
 Because of SQL being a declarative language, not everything can be checked in code by a compiler without introducing new complexity or deviating from SQL.